abhiibajaj/Shadow-Blocks/README.md

 # Acknowledgement

-This game was designed by Eleanor McMurtry.
+The game specification was designed by Eleanor McMurtry.